-Legislature.
+authorized payroll system

+Any method of recording and reporting upon employee compensation, withheld taxes, other deductions, etc., approved for use by any agency.
+HRIS is the State's principal, but not only, authorized payroll system.

+Authorized State Retirement System

+One of the following retirement systems: ASRS, PSPRS, CORP, ORP, and collectively the employees of a State University under the Arizona Board of Regents who participate in a Federal Retirement System.

+authorized user

+The specific meaning of this term is largely contextual.
+In general, it refers to one who has been approved, to the extent granted by the applicable official process, to access and conduct operations within a given software system automated teller machine award

+See ATM.

+When dealing with grants, the payment of monies or the commitment to pay monies through a grant to support a Federal program.

+In the context of the Employee Recognition Program, the distribution of some item to an employee.

+award amendment number

+The identifier of an action being reported that indicates the specific subsequent change to the initial award.

+award description

+A brief description of the purpose of the award.

+award document

+Any written instrument communicating the conditions of an award.
+An award document may be a notice of award or an award letter and, under certain circumstances, include an ISA, IGA or MOU.

+award identification (ID) number

+The unique identifier of the specific award being reported, i.e. Federal Award Identification Number (FAIN) for financial assistance and Procurement Instrument Identifier (PIID) for procurement.

+award letter

-Topic 05 Glossary Page 16 of 1 award When dealing with grants, the payment of monies or the commitment to pay monies through a grant to support a Federal program.
-In the context of the Employee Recognition Program, the distribution of some item to an employee. award amendment number The identifier of an action being reported that indicates the specific subsequent change to the initial award. award description A brief description of the purpose of the award. award document Any written instrument communicating the conditions of an award.
-An award document may be a notice of award or an award letter and, under certain circumstances, include an ISA, IGA or MOU. award identification (ID) number The unique identifier of the specific award being reported, i.e. Federal Award Identification Number (FAIN) for financial assistance and Procurement Instrument Identifier (PIID) for procurement. award letter A notification from a grantor advising a prime recipient of monies that will be awarded under a grant.
-The award letter should contain information such as the Federal awarding agency, the contract number, the amount of the award, the CFDA number (if relating to a Federal grant), as well as an overview of the purpose, terms and conditions of the award. award modification number See award amendment number. award type Description (and corresponding code) that provides information to distinguish type of contract, grant, or loan and provides the user with more granularity into the method of delivery of the outcomes. awardee/recipient legal entity name The name of the awardee or recipient that relates to the unique identifier.
+A notification from a grantor advising a prime recipient of monies that will be awarded under a grant.
+The award letter should contain information such as the Federal awarding agency, the contract number, the amount of the award, the CFDA number (if relating to a Federal grant), as well as an overview of the purpose, terms and conditions of the award.

+award modification See award amendment number. number award type Description (and corresponding code) that provides information to distinguish type of contract, grant, or loan and provides the user with more granularity into the method of delivery of the outcomes. awardee/recipient legal entity name The name of the awardee or recipient that relates to the unique identifier.
 For U.S. based companies, this name is what the business ordinarily files in information documents with individual states (when required). awardee/recipient unique identifier The unique identification number for an awardee or recipient.
-Currently the identifier for Federal awards is the 9-digit number awarding agency number.

-A department or establishment of the Government as used in

-assigned by Dun & Bradstreet referred to as the DUNS®

-code the Treasury Account Fund Symbol (TAFS). awarding agency name The name associated with a department or establishment of the Government as used in the Treasury Account Fund Symbol (TAFS). awarding entity Any individual or organization that provides, gives, contributes, donates or subsidizes another with money or other forms of support under the terms of a grant, cooperative agreement, gift covenant, endowment or similar instrument. awarding office code Identifier of the office that awarded, executed or is otherwise responsible for the transaction. awarding office name Name of the office that awarded, executed or is otherwise responsible for the transaction. awarding sub tier agency code Identifier of the subsidiary office that awarded, executed or is otherwise responsible for the transaction. awarding sub tier agency name Name of the subsidiary that awarded, executed or is otherwise responsible for the transaction.
+Currently the identifier for Federal awards is the 9-digit number assigned by Dun & Bradstreet referred to as the DUNS® number. awarding agency code A department or establishment of the Government as used in the Treasury Account Fund Symbol (TAFS). awarding agency name The name associated with a department or establishment of the Government as used in the Treasury Account Fund Symbol (TAFS). awarding entity Any individual or organization that provides, gives, contributes, donates or subsidizes another with money or other forms of support under the terms of a grant, cooperative agreement, gift covenant, endowment or similar instrument. awarding office code Identifier of the office that awarded, executed or is otherwise responsible for the transaction. awarding office name Name of the office that awarded, executed or is otherwise responsible for the transaction. awarding sub tier agency code Identifier of the subsidiary office that awarded, executed or is otherwise responsible for the transaction. awarding sub tier agency name Name of the subsidiary that awarded, executed or is otherwise responsible for the transaction.
 AY Appropriation year.